 Guilty plea deal rejected in 2018 Jeannette murder and arson case

-Brian Rendon would not accept a deal to plea guilty to a lesser charge of third-degree murder and other offenses and instead would offer a new trial strategy that suggested his confession was not to be believed, defense attorney Jack Manderino, said during a court appearance on Monday.
+Brian Rendon would not accept a deal to plead guilty to a lesser charge of third-degree murder and other offenses and instead would offer a new trial strategy that suggested his confession was not to be believed, defense attorney Jack Manderino said during a court appearance Monday.

 "The offer is not something I can recommend at this point," Manderino said.

-Rendon, 36, is accused of setting the fire on April 9, 2018, that destroyed a group of row homes on South Seventh Street in Jeannette.
+Rendon, 36, is accused of setting the fire April 9, 2018, that destroyed a group of row homes on South Seventh Street in Jeannette.
 Shirley Kocherhans, 87, was found dead inside her row house.
 A woman who lived with her was injured.
-About a dozen residents were left homeless as a result of the blaze.
+About a dozen residents were left homeless.

 Second-degree murder carries a mandatory life prison sentence for a conviction.

 Rendon also faces a separate arson charge in connection with a blaze set two days earlier at his Jeannette home.
-No one was injured as a result of that fire.
+No one was injured.

-Neither Manderino nor Assistant District Attorney Elizabeth Ranger would disclose details about the proposed plea deal.
+Neither Manderino nor Assistant District Attorney Elizabeth Ranger would disclose details about the proposed deal.

 "We need to get an expert to refute that," Ranger said.

-Westmoreland County Common Pleas Court Judge Meagan Bilik-DeFazio said that for now the case will remain on the November trial list, but she will make a final determination at a hearing scheduled on Nov.
+Westmoreland County Common Pleas Judge Meagan Bilik-DeFazio said for now the case will remain on the November trial list, but she will make a determination at a hearing scheduled for Nov.
 5.

 Rich Cholodofsky is a Tribune-Review staff writer.
 You can contact Rich at 724-830-6293, rcholodofsky@triblive.com or via Twitter .